 Your doctor may ask you to take a combined calcium and vitamin D supplement to help keep you bones healthy.

 Thinking The 2-Day Diet is something you want to get on board with?
 Then how about purchasing one of the official books written by Dr Michelle Harvie and Professor Tony Howell to get you started.
 What’s even better is that all proceeds are donated to Prevent Breast Cancer.

 We even have our own online support group for those following diet and who want some extra motivation, simplified recipes, tips, tricks and comradery.
-Find the private group by searching The 2 Day Diet Club on Facebook.
+Find the private group by searching The 2 Day Diet Club on Facebook or clicking here.

 Some members have even combined a weight loss goal and are donating one pound for each pound of weight they lose!

 So, say hello to the new you!
 Lose weight and feel great!